simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

   and correct balancing of disposal transactions.
   Stops at the first error.

-- **lotswarn** - like `lots`, but lot selection failures are shown as warnings rather than causing a hard failure.
-All warnings are shown before exiting.
-  Exits with non-zero status if any warnings or errors were found.
-  Useful for reviewing lot data that has known gaps or incomplete cost basis information.

 - **tags** - all tags used must be [declared](#tag-directive).
   This prevents mis-spelled tag names.
   Note hledger fairly often finds unintended tags in comments.